nanoframework/nanoframework.github.io/content/contributing/project-priorities.md

 # Project priorities

-We're working hard to have a wide support od targets, a proper way of building them, deploying them and of course documentation.
-We have our Discord channel where our top priority is to help each others, answer questions.
-So [join us on Discord](https://discord.gg/AE4Yxrvt)!
+We're working hard to have a wide support of targets and platforms, a proper way of building them, deploying their firmware images and, of course, documentation.
+We have our Discord channel where our top priority is to help each other, answer questions and engage in productive conversations.
+So [join us on Discord](https://discordapp.com/invite/gCyBu8T)!

-Any help is always appreciated, we love your PR!
-Keep them coming in :-)
+Any help it's highly appreciated, we ❤️ **P**ull **R**equests!
+Keep them coming. 😉